 Clemmie

 Clemmie read Psychological and Behavioural Sciences at Trinity College Cambridge (First Class), having achieved A* in Biology, Chemistry, and Maths at A Level at the City of London School for Girls.
-She tutors GCSE Biology, Chemistry, Physics, and Maths.
-Clemmie is particularly strong at helping students understand how to structure longer answers and deploy terminology precisely — the two skills that most reliably close the gap between a 7 and a 9.
+She tutors GCSE Biology alongside Chemistry, Physics, and Maths.
+Clemmie’s research background gives her a precise, analytical approach to identifying where marks are being lost.
+This is particularly valuable for students who understand the biology but are not yet writing it at grade 9 level.

 Ready to push for a 9 in GCSE Biology?

-If your child understands the content but the grade is not reflecting it, the right tutor can identify exactly what is keeping them out of the top band.
+If your child understands the content but the grade is not reflecting it, the right tutor can identify what is keeping them out of the top band.
 Get in touch and we will match them with a specialist GCSE Biology tutor.
+If your child is also considering Biology at A Level, our guide on the challenges of A Level Biology covers what to expect.

 Expert GCSE Biology Tutoring with Greenhill Academics